zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

 * Zone: err-mult-nsec3-1.dnssec10.xa
   * An extra NSEC3 record is returned in the response to the NSEC query.
-    * The extra NSEC3 record has the same hashowner name, but different value in "Next Hashed Owner Name" field.
+    * The extra NSEC3 record has the same hash owner name, but different value in "Next Hashed Owner Name" field.
   * For this test scenario a fake signature can be used.